 Getting a free government cell phone has become essential.
 Your phone connects almost everything and everyone.
 A so-called food stamp cellphone is the fastest and cheapest way to stay in contact with your family and friends.
 It could be a lifesaver in times of emergencies or distress.
 Free government cell phones will also be your ticket to starting a career, so employers can contact you once they want an interview or are ready to hire you.

 The Lifeline Assistance Program provides free government phones to people on food stamps and other reasons.
-It was initiated by the US government to help millions of Americans who don’t have access.
-This FCC-mandated program mandates several service companies to provide devices with mobile plans which include minutes and text every month.
+The US government initiated it to help millions of Americans who don’t have access.
+This FCC-mandated program mandates several service companies to provide devices with mobile plans, which include minutes and text every month.
 For example, Verizon usually includes 250 minutes or more of calls, text allowances, and some even offer data allocation.
 AT&T only offers a discounted rate on voice minutes.

 Over 12 to 15 million Americans are already enjoying this benefit, allowing them to contact loved ones and stay in the loop for the next career opportunities.
 You only have to contact one of the best free government providers below to get started.